-Join Scott Simpson for an in-depth discussion in this video What is FTP?, part of Understanding FTP.
+Join Scott Simpson for an in-depth discussion in this video What is FTP?, part of Learning FTP.

 - FTP, or File Transfer Protocol, is a popular way of sending and receiving, or uploading and downloading files across a network between a client and a server.
 FTP has been around since 1971 and it's still pretty widely used today.
 Many web hosts offer FTP servers for customers to upload and download files for their personal websites.
 Many companies have FTP servers which host or provide software update files, drivers, and the like.